AbdulMus/NOJAH_development/UserDocumentation.md

 - Product's Detailed description
 - Product's Category
 - Products's Labels (Vegan, Cruelty-Free, Eco-Friendly or Natural)
-- IF LOGGED IN: Option to add/remove from favorites
+- IF LOGGED IN: Option to add/remove from favourites

 ### Searching and Filtering